 Anime & Manga

 - Edward Elric in Fullmetal Alchemist.
-He calls combining animals with alchemy "the most depraved sort of alchemy there is" and Al mentions that he and his brother would always bring in stray animals a lot and beg to keep them as children.
+He calls combining animals with alchemy "the most depraved sort of alchemy there is" (though that is more from their traumatic experience involving Nina, an alchemist's daughter, being turned into one) and Al mentions that he and his brother would always bring in stray animals a lot and beg to keep them as children.
 Al even spends the entire episode trying to look for a place to keep the cat.
 When Wrath is fooling around with a mouse and trying to torture him, Ed tells him that animals aren't his play-things and makes him release it.

 - Asuka Tokugawa from E's Otherwise is always seen tending to and caring for animals.
 She can sense their feelings and it seems they are attracted to her instantly.